The most severe form of acne is cystic acne.

-If you suspect that you have this type of acne, whether you’re a teenager or an adult cystic acne sufferer, you should do yourself a favor and not waste your time trying out general OTC acne products and treatments, which are largely ineffective for treating and eliminating your underlying cystic condition.
+If you suspect that you have this type of acne, whether you’re a teenager or an adult cystic acne sufferer.
+You should do yourself a favor and not waste your time trying out general OTC acne products and treatments.
+These are largely ineffective for treating and eliminating your underlying cystic condition.

 Unlike other forms of acne, where the “pimple” inflames and ruptures above the surface of the skin, cystic acne tends to produce much larger, more irritable, and often more painful pimples or lesions below the skin’s surface.

 The additional problem is that the infected pimple grows and then ruptures below the skin’s surface, which can cause more below skin pimples to develop…and so the cycle continues.